-A viable proposal for an IDST major must span two or more departmental programs in the College.
+A viable proposal for an IDST major must span two or more departments or programs in the College.
 Applicants must show that the proposed major cannot be accommodated within an existing departmental major or through the combination of an existing major plus minor.
-An ordinary faculty member from each of the departments must be involved as a major advisor and thesis reader.
-The applicant should select a balance of coursework from each discipline.
-Students who wish to build an IDST major from an approved program or departmental minor must receive approval from the relevant program director or departmental chair.
+A full-time faculty member from each of the departments or programs must commit to serving as a major advisor and thesis reader (with the approval of the appropriate Department Chair or Program Director).
+The applicant should select a balance of coursework from each discipline in order to pursue their research questions.
+Students may propose to build an IDST major from an approved interdisciplinary program offering a free-standing Minor with the support of appropriate faculty.

-Applications for the IDST major should be made in the spring of the sophomore year to the College dean’s office.
+Applications for the IDST major should be made in the spring of the sophomore year to the College Dean’s office.
 Students must convey preliminary interest to Dean Bernie Cook, IDST Major Program Director, by February 1 of their sophomore year.
 Final proposals are due by March 1.
-Applicants should submit the proposal with signatures of the ordinary faculty advisors as well as the appropriate department chairs.
+Applicants should submit the proposal with signatures of the ordinary faculty advisors as well as the appropriate department chairs or program directors.
 Application forms are available online or in the Office of the Dean, ICC 303.